-$Note: EA\ BEIR\ is\ the\ euro\ area\ benchmark\ breakeven\ inflation\ rate\ and\ EA\ FILS\ is\ the\ Euro\ 5\ Year\ -\ 5\ Year\ forward\ inflation\ linked\ swap.$
+Note: EA BEIR is the euro area benchmark breakeven inflation rate and EA FILS is the Euro 5 Year-5 Year forward inflation linked swap.

 - The tightening of monetary policy pushed bond yields higher for most of 2022, with the increase being more pronounced for lower rated bonds.
 In 2023, Greek government bond (GGB) yields and the spread vis-à-vis the German Bunds declined, amid upgrades of Greece's sovereign credit ratings (see Chart 44).
-GGB yields have risen since the beginning of 2024, in line with yields of other euro-area sovereigns. - Yields on GGBs remained broadly unchanged in the last two weeks, in line with developments in other euro-area sovereign bonds (Table 7.1). - As a result, the yield curve remained broadly unchanged (lower panel of Table 7.1, and Chart 45).
+GGB yields have risen since the beginning of 2024, in line with yields of other euro-area sovereigns. - Yields on GGBs fell in the last eight weeks, broadly in line with developments in other euro-area sovereign bonds (Table 7.1), as volatility in financial markets and worse-than-expected readings for the US economy have strengthened investor expectations for rate cuts by the Fed. - Yields on short- and medium-term bonds fell by more than those of long-term ones, thus resulting to a slope-steepening of the yield curve (lower panel of Table 7.1, and Chart 45).

-Chart 44: 10-year sovereign bond spreads (yield differentials vis-à-vis the Bund in bps; daily data)
+Chart 44: 10-year sovereign bond spreads

+(yield differentials vis-à-vis the Bund in bps; daily data)

 Source: LSEG.
 Latest obs.
-18/9/2024
+3/9/2024

-Chart 45: Greek sovereign yield curve (yields in % across maturities; BoG's cubic spline model)
+Chart 45: Greek sovereign yield curve

+(yields in % across maturities; BoG's cubic spline model)

 Source: Bank of Greece.
 Latest obs.
-18/9/2024
+3/9/2024